pdfcpu/pdfcpu/form/form.md

 * Unlock fields by id
 * Reset fields by id
 * Export form to JSON
-* Fill form via JSON/CSV
+* Fill form via JSON
 * Multifill forms via JSON/CSV

 The focus of this command set is manipulating forms that were created using `pdfcpu create`.